 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add patties and cook to desired doneness, 3-5 minutes per side.
 TIP: Lower heat if patties begin to brown too quickly. • During the last minute of cooking, top each patty with cheddar; cover pan to melt cheese.
 TIP: If your pan doesn’t have a lid, cover with foil. • Turn off heat; transfer patties to a plate.
 Tent with foil to keep warm.
 Wipe out pan.

 • Melt 1 TBSP butter (2 TBSP for 4 servings) in pan used for patties over medium heat.
-Add scallion whites and cook, stirring occasionally, until softened, 30-60 seconds. • Sprinkle flour over scallion whites and cook, stirring frequently, until flour is lightly browned, 30-60 seconds more. • Slowly whisk in ¾ cup water (1½ cups for 4) and stock concentrate until smooth.
+Add scallion whites and cook, stirring occasionally, until softened, 30-60 seconds. • Sprinkle flour over scallion whites and cook, stirring frequently, until flour is lightly browned, 30-60 seconds more. • Slowly whisk in 3⁄4 cup water (11⁄2 cups for 4) and stock concentrate until smooth.
 Bring to a boil, then reduce to a simmer.
 Cook, whisking frequently, until thickened, 2-3 minutes.
 Taste and season with salt and pepper if desired.
+Remove from heat.
 TIP: For thinner gravy, add a splash of water.

 • Halve buns; toast until golden. • Add patties to pan with gravy.
 Spoon gravy over patties until coated.